AymanStarlight/color-palettes-app/README.md

 - Created the PaletteList Component & started constructing the Home page
 - Created the MiniPalette Component to show the palettes in the Home screen
 - Created the SingleColorPalette Component to display different color shades
-- Added Dynamic Text-Color changing based on Luminosity (Chroma-Js)
+- Added Dynamic Text-Color changing based on Luminosity (Chroma-JS)
+- Created the NewPaletteForm Component to create new palettes